jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 A: No. Most people who reverse cancer have only reversed maybe 20 to 35% on her diet.
 And according to Hardin B. Jones, who's Emeritus of Medical Physics and Physiology at Berkeley for almost 40-some years, when he observed cancer, that's what he followed and studied and observed, he found that people normally, this was in the 50s, 60s, and 70s, that they reversed cancer on their own without doing anything else, not changing your diet or anything.
 So cancer was like flu.
 It had its course.
 The course may run three to five years, but it left alone, without the...
 And he was against medical therapies of any kind because he called butchering, burning, and poisoning the three different systems of the medical profession.
 I went through all three of them, and they made me an invalid.

-[Mike]: Hey, Patrick, can I add one more thing to this?
+Mike: Hey, Patrick, can I add one more thing to this?
 You know Dr. William Kelly, he wrote the book One Answer to Cancer?
 I had the pleasure of talking to him on the telephone maybe 15 or 16 times over a five- to seven-year period, and he told me how he cured himself when he had pancreatic cancer.
 He said that what he did is he took raw liver, you know, like beef liver, and ate it, put it into a blender, and blended it up with tomato juice because he didn't like the taste of the liver.
 So he put it, you know, mixed like tomato juice or some kind of juice like that to it so he liked it.
 And he did that three times a day, every day, and at the end of the year, he was 100% cured of his pancreatic cancer.

 A: Yeah, that was Dr. Beeler's cure.